MKXX47/Discord_Bots/README.md

 ## Acknowledgments
-@Thanks to Discord for providing a platform for building awesome bots.
+-@Thanks to Discord for providing a platform for building awesome bots.
-@Thanks to OpenAI for the powerful GPT-3 language model.
+-@Thanks to OpenAI for the powerful GPT-3 language model.
-@Thanks to TMDb for their comprehensive movie and TV series data.
+-@Thanks to TMDb for their comprehensive movie and TV series data.
-!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.
+-!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.
-!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.
+-!!!Make sure to replace placeholders like <DISCORD_TOKEN> and <API_KEY> with your actual tokens.

-#Feel free to customize and expand this README further to include more details about your project, usage examples, and any additional information you find relevant.
+-#Feel free to customize and expand this README further to include more details about your project, usage examples, and any additional information you find relevant.